Research Chairs in Policy, Law, and Governance

 The Department of Political Science will host a visiting scholar interested in the political economy of public banking.
 This scholar will interact with existing and emerging research on this issue in the Political Science and other departments.
 The scholar will also interact with the Public Banking Project at McMaster.
 As one of Canada’s leading universities, known for its innovation and research intensiveness, McMaster University offers visiting scholars exciting and unique opportunities for research, education and collaboration.

 There are a wide range of potential themes that this Research Chair in Public Banking could involve.
-These include democracy, governance, energy transitions, water, infrastructure, inclusion, legal frameworks, social movements, community development, public-public collaboration, Indigenous sovereignty and economic development, and histories of specific public banks, among others.
+These include democracy, governance, energy, water, infrastructure, community, legal frameworks, social movements, community development, public-public collaboration, Indigenous sovereignty and economic development, and histories of specific public banks, among others.

 The scholar would be expected to share their research and expertise at McMaster in the form of a workshop or public lecture.
 There would be opportunities to develop a joint research proposal.

-Specializations: Public banks; public policy; social policy; law; sustainable development; political economy; climate policy; Indigenous studies; green finance.
+Specializations: Public banks; public policy; social policy; law; political economy; environmental policy; Indigenous studies; green finance.

 HOW TO Apply